acoli-repo/corpus-tools/src/TT-CQP.md

 * `cat` in TT-CQP does not show the corpus positions but only the actual results, making it easier to post-process.

-* In TT-CQP you can use _ to get the corpus position, so target._ will give the corpus position of the target

 * TT-CQP will cast any string to an integer when using a > b or a < b conditions

+* In TT-CQP you can use _ to get the corpus position, so target._ will give the corpus position of the target.
+You can use this for instance to check whether the head of a word comes before the word: a._ > head(a)._

+* Instead of "descending" you can also use DESC in sorting, as you would in SQL.

+* TT-CQP is not case-senstive when selecting a corpus, but only lets you select a corpus by just typing in the name if you have not yet selected a corpus - to switch, use "use corpusname" instead, as you would in SQL.

+* `set Context 5` means 5 tokens in TT-CQP, showing a fixed number of character is not supported at this point

+* In TT-CQP, "best" is a reserved name pointing to the token used first in the CQP query

 ## Use cases